cogment/cogment-doc/docs/reference/python.md

 Return: _list[TrialInfo instance]_ - List of trial information, one per trial.
 Can be empty if no trial matches.

-### `async watch_trials(self, trial_state_filters=[])`
+### `async watch_trials(self, trial_state_filters=[], full_info=False)`

-Generator method to iterate, in real-time, through all trial states matching the filters.
-When called, it will first iterate over the current states matching the filters, for all trials.
-Afterwards, it will iterate in real-time over the matching states as they change.
+Generator method to iterate, in real-time, through all trials with state matching the filters.
+When called, it will first iterate over the trials with current state matching the filters.
+Afterwards, it will wait, and yield in real-time, as trial states change and match the filters.

 Parameters:

 -   `trial_state_filters`: _list[cogment.TrialState]_ - List of enum values from `cogment.TrialState` for which we are interested in receiving state changes.
+-   `full_info`: _bool_ - If True, all the fields of the returned `TrialInfo` will be set.
+Otherwise only the trial ID and state will be set.

-Return: _generator(TrialInfo instance)_ - A generator for the state changes that arrive.
-The `TrialInfo` received here only contains the trial ID and the state.
+Return: _generator(TrialInfo instance)_ - A generator for the relevant trial info.

 ### `async get_actors(self, trial_id)`